ImplFerris/pico-pico/src/usb-serial/index.md

 CDC ACM makes a USB device look like a simple serial port to the computer.

 So even though the data is traveling over USB, the operating system treats it like a normal serial connection.
-On Linux, this is why the device shows up as something like /dev/ttyACM0.
+On Linux, this is why the device shows up as something like `/dev/ttyACM0`.

 If you have ever used UART with a USB to serial adapter, this feels almost exactly the same from the software side.

 ## Tools for Linux

-When you flash the code in this exercise, the device will appear as /dev/ttyACM0 on your computer.
-To interact with the USB serial port on Linux, you can use tools like minicom, tio (or cat) to read and send data to and from the device
+When you flash the code in this exercise, the device will appear as `/dev/ttyACM0` on your computer.
+To interact with the USB serial port on Linux, you can use tools like `minicom`, `tio` (or `cat`) to read and send data to and from the device

 - [minicom](https://help.ubuntu.com/community/Minicom): Minicom is a text-based serial port communications program.
 It is used to talk to external RS-232 devices such as mobile phones, routers, and serial console ports.
 - [tio](https://github.com/tio/tio): tio is a serial device tool which features a straightforward command-line and configuration file interface to easily connect to serial TTY devices for basic I/O operations.

 ## Rust Crates

 We will be using the example taken from the RP-HAL repository.
 It uses two crates: [usb-device](https://crates.io/crates/usb-device), an USB stack for embedded devices in Rust, and [usbd-serial](https://crates.io/crates/usbd-serial), which implements the USB CDC-ACM serial port class.
-The SerialPort class in usbd-serial implements a stream-like buffered serial port and can be used in a similar way to UART.
+The `SerialPort` class in `usbd-serial` implements a stream-like buffered serial port and can be used in a similar way to UART.

 ## References